ylashin/jekyll-now/_posts/2017-01-26-sharepoint-addin-with-tensorflow.markdown

 ![dotnet-core-publish.png](/images/2017-01-26/dotnet-core-publish.png)

 We need to copy the contents of the above highlighted publish folder inside the VM.
-Another way to simplify that in case we are doing lots of code changes and do not want to do too manual steps is to map that publish folder to a shared folder that can be accessed inside the VM.
+Another way to simplify that in case we are doing lots of code changes and do not want to do too many manual steps is to map that publish folder to a shared folder that can be accessed inside the VM.

 So I will first open VM settings in VirtualBox and add a shared folder named `publish` to the target publish folder.